 - Depending on the hardness of the avocado, it will ripen within four days.

-- Wrap aluminum foil around the avocado.
+- Wrap aluminum foil around the avocado to trap the ethylene gas inside.
 Make sure that it’s tight!

-- Place the foil-wrapped avocado on a shallow dish inside the oven.
-Additionally, the dish should be ovenproof.
+- Place the foil-wrapped avocado on a shallow oven-safe dish inside the oven.

-- Set the oven’s temperature at 200 degrees F, then check the avocado every five to ten minutes.
+- Set the oven’s temperature to 200 degrees F, then check the avocado every five to 10minutes.

 - Once the avocado has reached your preferred softness, let it cool.

 - Unwrap the avocado and place it inside the refrigerator.
 Let the fruit rest for at least an hour.

 This oven method is quick and easy to do!
 But keep in mind that because this is an unnatural ripening process, there may be changes in the taste and texture of the fruit.